graysuit/cnic/README.md

 I have created tiny javascript program.
 So no manuall work needed.
 Put cnic and that tool will find and show details (location and gender) itself.
 Please view: [CNIC Tracker](https://graysuit.github.io/cnic) .

-# Contribute
-If it locate wrong location, kindly gmail at `hackrefisher` along with photo of CNIC card that indicate faulty results.
-Thank you